eza-community/eza/man/zetta.1.md

 ENVIRONMENT VARIABLES
 =====================

-exa responds to the following environment variables:
+Zetta responds to the following environment variables:

 ## `COLUMNS`